 USP Pro provides a robust set of Email Alerts for users and administrators.
 Normally the alerts work great, but there are situations where the emails just aren’t arriving to the destination inbox.
-This quick guide provides some things to check when troubleshooting email alert functionality.
+This quick guide explains how to enable email alerts and also provides some things to check when troubleshooting email alert functionality.

 With that in mind, here are some things to check when troubleshooting email-alert functionality: